Limit cardinal: Relationship with ordinal subscripts

-Although the ordinal subscript tells us whether a cardinal is a weak limit, it does not tell us whether a cardinal is a strong limit.
+Although the aleph ordinal subscript tells us whether a cardinal is a weak limit, it does not tell us whether a cardinal is a strong limit.
 For example, ZFC proves that $\aleph_\omega$ is a weak limit cardinal, but neither proves nor disproves that $\aleph_\omega$ is a strong limit cardinal (Hrbacek and Jech 1999:168).
 The generalized continuum hypothesis states that $\kappa^+ = 2^{\kappa} \,$ for every infinite cardinal κ.
 Under this hypothesis, the notions of weak and strong limit cardinals coincide.

 The notion of inaccessibility and large cardinals

-The preceding defines a notion of "inaccessibility": we are dealing with cases where it is no longer enough to do finitely many iterations of the successor and powerset operations; hence the phrase "cannot be reached" in both of the intuitive definitions above.
+The concepts of weak or strong limit cardinals define notions of "inaccessibility": we are dealing with cases where it is no longer enough to do finitely many iterations of the successor and powerset operations; hence the phrase "cannot be reached" in both of the intuitive definitions above.
 But the "union operation" always provides another way of "accessing" these cardinals (and indeed, such is the case of limit ordinals as well).
 Stronger notions of inaccessibility can be defined using cofinality.
 For a weak (respectively strong) limit cardinal κ the requirement is that cf(κ) = κ (i.e. κ be regular) so that κ cannot be expressed as a sum (union) of fewer than κ smaller cardinals.
 Such a cardinal is called a weakly (respectively strongly) inaccessible cardinal.
-The preceding examples both are singular cardinals of cofinality ω and hence they are not inaccessible.
+The preceding examples of $\aleph_\omega$ and $\beth_\omega$ are both singular cardinals of cofinality ω, and hence they are not inaccessible.

 $\aleph_0$ would be an inaccessible cardinal of both "strengths" except that the definition of inaccessible requires that they be uncountable.
 Standard Zermelo–Fraenkel set theory with the axiom of choice (ZFC) cannot even prove the consistency of the existence of an inaccessible cardinal of either kind above $\aleph_0$, due to Gödel's incompleteness theorem.
 More specifically, if $\kappa$ is weakly inaccessible then $L_{\kappa} \models ZFC$.
-These form the first in a hierarchy of large cardinals.
+Inaccessible cardinals form the first in a hierarchy of large cardinals.